jadecobra/python_tdd_exercises/source/how_to/calculator.rst

       #     self.x/self.y
       # )

-the terminal shows passing tests, and I now have a way to ``catch`` :doc:`Exceptions </how_to/exception_handling_programs>` when testing, which helps to confirm that the code raises an error, and other tests can continue to run
+the terminal shows passing tests, and I now have a way to ``catch`` :doc:`Exceptions </how_to/exception_handling_programs>` when testing, which helps to confirm that the code raises an error and other tests can continue to run

 REFACTOR: make it better
 =========================